9 Natural Remedies to Calm an Anxious Dog

 6. CBD Oils for Dogs

 CBD oils work well for dogs with anxiety and stress.
 When purchasing CBD oils for your dog make sure it has minimal Tetrahydrocannabinol (THC) content.
 This is the compound that causes the hallucination effects associated with the marijuana plant.
-Always check the label to check it has no or minimal THC content and ensure the product is also 100% organic.
+Always check the label to check if it has no or minimal THC content and ensure the product is also 100% organic.

 Always source your CBD oils from a company that follows the manufacturing standards and regulations of the local governing authority board.
 This way you can rest assured you’re giving your dog the best product on the market.

-I’ve talked about using crystals to help manage your dog’s emotional wellbeing.
+I’ve talked about using crystals to help manage your dog’s emotional well-being.
 Certain crystals will ease your dog’s anxiety levels and these include the following:

 Blue Lace Agate for soothing energies